clojure-emacs/enrich-classpath/README.md

 If you want to `cider-connect`, CIDER cannot automatically add enrich-classpath for you.

-See next section for a recipe.
+See the next section for a recipe.

 ### Any Lein or tools.deps project